pablosecuen/react-challengue/README.md

 For testing purposes, you can use the following credentials:

-- **MercadoPago Sandbox Accounts**: Use the provided test credentials to simulate payment transactions without real money.
+- **MercadoPago Sandbox Accounts**: Use the provided test credentials to simulate payment transactions without real money. already have a server mounted for https webooks through `/api/payment/webhook`

 Reseller test account for payment gateway TESTUSER1681282947